 My parents seemingly had no ties to the military and memories of my school’s yearly Remembrance Day ceremonies are vague.
 These ambiguous recollections follow me to the optional Grade 11 history class.
 I preferred the free time so I skipped out on the WWI and WWII learning.
 My older brothers played with toy guns, the game Risk and Battleship - a glorification of fighting in my eyes that I could not understand.

-At 19, while backpacking through Europe, I met an Australian girl who shared her desire to travel to Gallipoli where the Anzacs had fought in WWI.
+At 19, while backpacking through Europe, I met an Australian girl who shared her desire to travel to Gallipoli where the Anzacs had fought in the First World War.
 I had visited the concentration camp of Dechau, Germany but couldn’t comprehend visiting battlefields.
-Perhaps this stemmed from my lack of connection to these events at the time.
+This likely stemmed from my lack of connection to these events at the time.

 While my son was young, we lived in Australia for a time.
 This lead onto the completion of my painting, “A Minute Silence”, a 2013 finalist for the prestigious Australian Gallipoli Art Prize.
-This visual story within a headstone was deeply inspired by my husband’s Grandfather, James Sinton, who had not only fought at Gallipoli, but also Somme and Passchendaele and the relationship between the Anzacs and the Turkish people.
-James later lived to 101, the 3rdto last surviving New Zealand Gallipoli Veteran at the time.
+This visual story within a headstone was deeply inspired by my husband’s Grandfather, James Sinton, who had not only fought at Gallipoli, but also Somme and Passchendaele.
+This painting also tells the story of the relationship between the Anzacs and the Turkish people - foes who become entwined as family forever.
+James Sinton later lived to 101, the 3rd to last surviving New Zealand Gallipoli Veteran at the time.
 I did not meet him yet his legacy lives on through our children.

 In 2015, as a family we travelled to Gallipoli for the 100-year commemorations and tour the battlefields.
 The foreshadowing of meeting and hearing the young Australian’s desire to do such a trip rang clear in my mind.
 I had learned so much in 26 years and knew my children’s journey to remembrance was vastly different than my own.

 Having lived amongst these New Zealand and Australian ANZACs for years now – I felt their passion and comprehension about their history day to day, not just on April 25th, their ANZAC Day.
 As a Canadian, I was somewhat embarrassed, and even ashamed thinking of my own earlier perceptions.
-My feelings of wearing the poppy didn’t seem enoughanchored to my gift of creating art collided when Murray suggested I do a WWI commemorative painting.
+My feelings of “wearing the poppy didn’t seem enough” anchored to my gift of creating art collided when Murray suggested I do a First World War commemorative painting.
 I took up the challenge with caution but persevered.
 When the first Veteran thanked me for creating this vision on canvas, I cannot put into words how generous that felt.

 The day after completing the painting in September 2016, my family and I travelled to France and attended the 100th New Zealand commemorations at the Battle of Somme – a very reflective time having just completed this emotional painting.
 We paid our respects at the Canadian memorials of Beaumont-Hamel and Courcelette.
 Then in 2017 as a family, we visited the somber yet magnificent Canadian National Vimy Memorial.
 These monuments with their pleasant Canadian touches gave me a sense of peace not only for those who fought there but also for myself having finally arrived at these places.
 Symbolic gestures of my own journey to remembrance.